-- graduates since 2011.
+- The Company has been actively recruiting non-Japanese fresh graduates since 2011.
 As of April 2017, a total of 100 non-Japanese graduates have been hired, of which 89 are currently employed (turnover rate: 11%). - The total number of non-Japanese employees (which includes fresh graduate hires as well as mid-career hires) is 131 people.
 This makes the total ratio compared to all employees 2.6%.
 They are playing active roles in various departments. - The Company provides non-Japanese employees support in the following areas: - a) Lifestyle - · Support for daily-life in Japan - b) Work-related - Fresh graduates intern at their assigned departments before officially entering the Company - · Japanese language learning assistance - c) For Receiving Department - Guidance regarding management of non-Japanese employees and promoting understanding of different cultures